onnx/onnx-mlir/docs/Dialects/onnx.md

  known/predictable size.

 In addition to the inputs, MaxUnpool takes three attributes, namely kernel_shape, strides, and pads, which define the exact unpooling op.
-The attributes typically have the same values as the corrsponding pooling op that the unpooling op is trying to invert.
+The attributes typically have the same values as the corresponding pooling op that the unpooling op is trying to invert.

 Traits: AlwaysSpeculatableImplTrait